 GDP (QoQ) (Australia)

-The Australian GDP report released in December last year and March this year showed that the Australian economy was slowing down, but the reports released in June and September showed that the economy was reviving once again as growth averaged to around 1% in a quarter.
-But, the GDP report is around two months old so it is not a leading indicator.
+The Australian GDP report released in December of 2017 and in March 2018 showed that the Australian economy was slowing down, but the reports released in June and September showed that the economy was reviving once again as growth averaged to around 1% in a quarter.
+But, the growth slowed to just 0.3% in Q3 of last year.
+The GDP report is around two months old so it is not a leading indicator.
 It will still have some decent impact on the AUD.
 Please follow us for a live coverage in real time of the event by experienced analysts.

 <% indicator.indicator_name %>